TrainzMarcel/Tartarus-Modelling-Tool/README.md

 	x IC2 tool 2	linearly translating is done by dragging one of 6 arrows, x arrows in red, y arrows in green, z arrows in blue and global or relative input is toggled by a checkbox or a keybind
-	  IC3 tool 2	there will also be a small square for each axis, which allows users to move parts planarly x IC4 tool 3	rotating is done by dragging one of 3 rings, x rotation in red, y rotation in green and z rotation in blue IC5 tool 3	will have an extra button next to it, labeled "change pivot" where the parts pivot will be shown and be moveable by tool 2 x IC6 tool 4	scaling is done by dragging one of 6 spheres, x spheres in red, y spheres in green and z spheres in blue x IC7 tool 4	holding ctrl will force the part to stay in the same position and scaling to work in both directions of the axis x IC8 tool 4	shift will force scaling to work in all directions
+	  IC3 tool 2	there will also be a small square for each axis, which allows users to move parts planarly x IC4 tool 3	rotating is done by dragging one of 3 rings, x rotation in red, y rotation in green and z rotation in blue x IC5 tool 3	will have an extra button next to it, labeled "change pivot" where the parts pivot will be shown and be moveable by tool 2 x IC6 tool 4	scaling is done by dragging one of 6 spheres, x spheres in red, y spheres in green and z spheres in blue x IC7 tool 4	holding ctrl will force the part to stay in the same position and scaling to work in both directions of the axis x IC8 tool 4	shift will force scaling to work in all directions